stratworld/strat/docsSrc/markdown/User Guide/Building Javascript Artifacts.md

 Here's a webpack.config.js file that does the trick.

 TODO: explain webpack concepts so somebody new to the tool (and perhaps even npm) can know what's going on.
-This may be impossible since even the webpack team can't seemt to do this.
+This may be impossible since even the webpack team can't seem to do this.

 ```js
 const webpack = require('webpack');